kservices/gBridge/doc_build/source/firstSteps/mqttServer.rst

 **Username:** :code:`gbridge-{userid}`.
 Your full username is shown in your account's dashboard under "My Account". *Example:* :code:`gbridge-u4`

 **Password:** No default MQTT password is set for your account.
-You can set an own MQTT password in your account's dashboard.
+You have to set an own MQTT password in your account's dashboard.
 This password must be at least 8 characters long, while containing both upper- and lowercase letters, a number and a special character.
 A new password will (almost) instantly apply for any new MQTT connections.

 Available protocols
 ---------------------